Annibor/flowfocus-daily-planner/README.md

 ![Todo List Tablet](./docs/screenshots)
 ![Todo List mobile](./docs/screenshots)

--**Enter Task**: In this input, you can write your task, andd then simply click on the button called eneter, or the enter key on your you keyboard.
+- **Enter Task**: In this input, you can write your task, andd then simply click on the button called eneter, or the enter key on your you keyboard.

 ![Enter task](./docs/screenshots/enter-task.png)

--**Done**: Once your done with one task, and click on the check,the task gets a line over it, to clearly mark it as done.
+- **Done**: Once your done with one task, and click on the check,the task gets a line over it, to clearly mark it as done.

 ![Line-through when marked as done](./docs/screenshots/marked-done.png)